FANG-Xiaolin/pytorch-CoopNets/README.md

 Specify the path to checkpoint in the command line.
 By default, the result will be saved to `./result_images`, or you can change it by `-output_dir /path/to/test-result`.

-Please make sure the `langevin_step_size` is the same as your training setting.
-For checkpoint provided in the `test` folder, langevin_step_num is 8

 ***Tips***

 If you are encountered error like